HeshanKR/Electro-cubes-WebGL-/README.md

 ## 🤝 Contributing

+1. Request permission from owner of this project.
-1. Fork the repository
+2. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Create a feature branch (`git checkout -b feature/amazing-feature`).
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Commit your changes (`git commit -m 'feat: Add amazing feature'`).
-4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Push to the branch (`git push origin feature/amazing-feature`).
-5. Open a Pull Request
+6. Open a Pull Request.

 ## 📄 License